QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     @btime f($fa)

-Note the large memory footprint
+Note the large memory footprint.

-The machine code is also long and complex, although we omit details
+The machine code is also long and complex, although we omit details.

 Finally, let's look at the parametrically typed version